The Jewish Sanhedrin Bungled Jesus’ Case!

 The chief priests who made up the Sanhedrin wanted to accuse Jesus of wrongdoing and were always trying to trap Him with trick questions.
 When a woman was caught in adultery they said “The Law says we should stone her to death!
 What do you say?”
 Jesus said “Let he who is without sin cast the first stone.”
 The Sanhedrin allowed concession stands to operate in the Temple but Jesus drove the vendors out with a whip!
 Then He turned over the tables of the money changers!
 They thought Jesus was determined to make them look bad!
 He openly challenged their opinions and rulings and they wanted to silence Him so much that they came up with a plan to kill Him.
 When Jesus finally acknowledged that he was the Messiah they accused Him of blasphemy and sentenced Him to death at the hands of the Roman authorities.

 Some people may need to perish in order to preserve our cherished traditions.
 The Jewish Sanhedrin proclaimed this very thing when they sentenced Jesus to death (John 11:50).
-This is a really effective way to protect religious traditions!
-Some believers say Jesus is the Messiah and Son of God but recklessly deny that He is of the same essence as the Father.
-These simpletons are entitled to the severity of God but not His Goodness!
+Killing people is an effective way to protect religious traditions!
+Some believers say Jesus is the Messiah and Son of God but recklessly deny that He is of exactly the same essence as the Father!
+These simpletons are entitled to the severity of God but not His goodness.
 This may sound a little rough but that’s just the way it goes sometimes.

 Many governments in modern times refuse to execute our enemies for us but there is always hope this will change!
-In the mean time we encourage believers to label everyone who disagrees with us as heretics.
+In the meantime we encourage believers to at least label those who disagree with us as heretics.
 Treat them with the contempt they deserve!
 This is about the best we can do for now.
 The true wisdom of our Christian Sanhedrin is shown by how long it has survived and ruled in absentia!
 We are still in charge and we aren’t even physically on the scene anymore!